menandmice/micetro_docs/README.md

 # micetro_docs
-Documentation for Micetro by Men&amp;Mice
+Documentation for Micetro by Men&Mice